UENotForMIT/UENotForMIT.github.io/staticsite/content/home/problems.md

 This conservative analysis shows that there could be a 10% reduction in MIT's voting power simply from the size distribution of local unions.
 This reduction is increased to 25% if one assumes that all local unions get at least one vote.
-Clearly the rounding which occurs throughout this process can have a significant effect on MIT's voting power.
+Clearly the rounding which occurs throughout this process can significantly reduce on MIT's voting power.